- Target Audience: Children between the ages of 6 months and 6 years of age

 Children who have a venous blood lead level of > 10 mcg/dL are automatically case managed by the lead nurse.
 The nurse makes a home visit to educate the parents about lead hazards in the home including dietary changes and cleaning procedures that can reduce the potential for lead poisoning.
 The lead nurse works in conjunction with the Illinois Department of Public Health’s lead inspector in investigating the source of the lead in the home.
 The lead nurse works closely with the child’s physician until the blood lead levels become normal.
-The lead nurse will refer the case, if needed, to Madison County Community Development for assistance in removing the source of the lead.

 The Lead program nurse is also responsible for educating the community and local health care providers about lead poisoning.

 This program was started at Madison County Health Department in the fall of 1997.
 Lead poisoning can affect nearly every system in the body.
 Lead poisoning often occurs with no obvious symptoms and frequently goes unrecognized.
 Lead poisoning can cause learning disabilities, behavioral problems, and at very high levels, seizures, coma, and even death.